bizazin/bizazin/README.md

 📌**Multiplayer Game Development:** Extensive experience in creating multiplayer games, including matchmaking, lobbies, game object synchronization, and data saving.

-📌**Unity Assets:** Worked with many Unity assets such as Zenject, Odin, DOTween, Naninovel and UniRx.
+📌**Unity Assets:** Worked with many Unity assets such as Photon, Zenject, DOTween, Naninovel, UniRx and Odin.

 📌**Shaders and VFX:** Proficient in custom shaders and VFX, including MkToon, ColorProToon 2, and EpicToonFX.